healthyPlant/PhytoPipe/Docker.README.md

            --config workDir=/data \
            --cores 32
 ```
-After successfully run, you should see the report.
+After successfully run, you should see the report in the $workDir.

 You can download "runDocker.sh" from Github [PhytoPipe](https://github.com/healthyPlant/PhytoPipe) to edit and use it.
 ```